Africa Department

 Madagascar

-Since it became independent from France in 1960, Madagascar has experienced three phases of watershed political change and the founding of four republics and has not achieved any lasting consensus over the design of the government system down to the present day.
+Since its independence from France in 1960, Madagascar has experienced three phases of political upheaval and the establishment of four republics, but has still not found a lasting consensus on the organization of state order.

 more information